 Antimuscarinic activity resides predominantly in the R-isomer.
 A metabolite, desethyloxybutynin, has pharmacological activity similar to that of oxybutynin in in vitro studies.

-Following the first dose of Ditropan XL® (oxybutynin chloride), oxybutynin plasma concentrations rise for 4 to 6 hours; thereafter steady concentrations are maintained for up to 24 hours, minimizing fluctuations between peak and trough concentrations associated with oxybutynin.
+Following the first dose of Ditropan XL®, oxybutynin plasma concentrations rise for 4 to 6 hours; thereafter steady concentrations are maintained for up to 24 hours, minimizing fluctuations between peak and trough concentrations associated with oxybutynin.

 Steady state oxybutynin plasma concentrations are achieved by Day 3 of repeated Ditropan XL® dosing, with no observed drug accumulation or change in oxybutynin and desethyloxybutynin pharmacokinetic parameters.